NaughtyChas/ENGG1340-GP/README.md

 ✔ High Freedom Routing – Plan your own path strategically.
 ✔ Score Tracking – Compete for the highest historical score.

+## How to run the game?

+The game will be built and tested on the Linux (Ubuntu) platform, so it is recommended to play this game on a Linux machine.
+Steps are:

+1. Cloning this repository to your machine:

+`git clone git@github.com:NaughtyChas/ENGG1340-GP.git`

+2. Enter this project's  directory:

+`cd ENGG1340-GP`

+3. Build the game:

+`make`

+If you have built the game before, and something happends so you want to re-build the game, run the following command to clean the build executable:

+`make clean`

+4. Run the game.
+The game executable can be found in the `bin` directory under the root directory.
+Run the game using this following command:

+`./bin/main`

+If you are running on the Windows platform, please head to the [GitHub Actions](https://github.com/NaughtyChas/ENGG1340-GP/actions/workflows/buildExe.yml) page to download the Windows executable.
+You can also build your own, but it is somehow complicated so I recommend downloading this from the Actions instead.

+> [!WARNING]
+> We don't guarantee our game can run smoothly without flaws on the Windows platform, since the package `ncurses` is for Linux.
+> However, we did add Windows support during coding and development.
+Suggest using Linux for the best experience.

 ## GAME RULES & MECHANICS ##
 **Detailed Rule Expalnation**